 “Most fungicides offer around three weeks persistence at higher doses - three-quarters of full label rate - so when you consider crops can flower for eight weeks, there can be a strong case for a two-spray programme in some years.”

-Bayer’s Ella Crawford says Proline (prothioconazole) provides the most cost-effective control of Sclerotinia as well as other important diseases, such as light leaf spot.
+Bayer’s Ella Crawford says Aviator (bixafen + prothioconazole) provides the most effective control of Sclerotinia as well as other important diseases, such as light leaf spot.
 The latter is often overlooked during later flowering sprays, but Crop Monitor surveys show light leaf spot is regularly found on pods, with typically 20% of plants affected, although incidence hit 60% in 2016.

 “Even if Sclerotinia risk isn’t high, you still need a flowering spray to cover other diseases present at that time.”

-Ms Crawford recommends applying Proline at 0.46 L/ha at early to mid-flower before the first petals fall.
-This can be followed with a repeat dose at 0.32 L/ha if crops are still flowering three weeks after the first application, she says.
+Ms Crawford recommends applying Aviator at 0.75 L/ha at early to mid-flower before the first petals fall.
+This can be followed with a Proline spray if crops are still flowering three weeks after the first application, she says.

 “It’s not just about the product persistence.
 New flowers will form during this period which won’t be protected by the initial application.”